bulbeckh/mincopter/README.md

 **MinCopter** is a modular end-to-end UAV quadrotor flight system, optimized for speed and size.
 Designed to work across multiple backend architectures, **MinCopter** contains high-performance planners, controllers, and state estimation libraries. **MinCopter** uses multiple abstraction layers, allowing users to easily switch between controller, planner, and state estimation implementations.
 Through use of a hardware abstraction layer, both the physical sensors and the underlying MCU are decoupled from the flight software.

-# `TODO Need to fix the controller errors and now instantiate the MPC_Controller, PID_Controller, and WP_Planner classes`

 ## Examples
 TODO